privacy policy

 We process this data to supply the goods and/or services you’ve purchased and to keep records of such transactions.
 Our lawful ground for this processing is the performance of a contract between you and us and/or taking steps at your request to enter into such a contract.

-User Data includes data about how you use our website and any online services together with any data that you post for publication on our website or through other online services.
+User data includes data about how you use our website and any online services together with any data that you post for publication on our website or through other online services.
 We process this data to operate our website and make sure we provide relevant content, to keep our website secure, to maintain back-ups of our website and/or databases and to enable publication and administration of our website, other online services and business.

 Sensitive data refers to data that includes details about your